captain-nimo/TestingWithTestCafe/README.md

 		ii. test_loblaw_site_fr.js
 		iii. test_loblaw_site_mobile.js

-	These files executes the test cases.
+	These files execute the test cases.
 Some functionalitis are implemented by calling TestCafe built-in functions, some functionalities are implemented in the specific files, and some common functionalities are implemented by calling functions from 'utilities.js'.